igor-blue/igor-blue.github.io/_posts/2021-02-10-graphics-part1.md

 The GPU driver is riddled with telemetry, but I haven't figured out yet how much of it is sent automatically to Intel, altough crashes are sent through OCA - Online Crash Analysis.

-## Basic Memory Managment
+## Basic Memory Management
-A very important job of the graphics drivers (both KMD and UMD) is memory managment (GMM).
+A very important job of the graphics drivers (both KMD and UMD) is memory management (GMM).
 The Graphics Memory space is the virtual memory allocated to the GPU, and is translated using the system pages tables to the physical RAM.
 The memory contains stuff lime geometry data, textures, etc'.
 The GPU hardware used Graphics Page Tables (GTTs) to decode virtual addresses supplied by the software graphics memory space into hardware.
 The use of MMUs and page tables on both ends (sw \& hw) has three main benefits: virtualization, per-process isolated graphics memory and non-contiguous physical memory for better utilization.

 The GTTs come in two variants:
 - Global GTT - a single one level table mapping directly into system pages.
 It is managed by the HW and configured in UEFI.
 The UEFI DXE driver maps the GTT into memory and initializes it.
 It is also called Graphics Stolen Memory (GSM) and Unified Memory Architecture (UMA), not to be confused with CSME's UMA.

 - Per-process GTT (PPGTT).
 This has changed significantly in the Broadwell graphics engine, so we'll discuss only the new architecture.
-Modern PPGTT is basicaly a mirror of the CPU's paging model with 4 paging levels.
+Modern PPGTT is basically a mirror of the CPU's paging model with 4 paging levels.

 The GMM part of the KMD handles and tracks graphics allocations, manages the GTTs, caching coherence, stolen memory allocation and something I won't go into right now called *swizzling*.
 The GMM is essential for performance as it allows memory to be setup by the CPU and then accessed by the GPU directly without copying from system memory to GPU memory.